 - Engagement dashboard: See trends in how team members communicate.
 With this, you’re able to determine the ideal day and time to announce specific messages.

-Flock: Best for Workflow Automation
+Flock: Best for Automating Workflows

 - Voice notes: Jump on a quick voice note to explain a process or share feedback with a colleague.
 You won’t have to type long messages that take a lot of time.